iamcristinanr/JavaSE-Functional/README.md

          .filter(course -> course.contains("Java"));
 }
 ```
-The interesting thing lies in the condition that we use in our lambda, with it we determine whether or not an element should remain in the resulting Stream.
+The interesting thing resides in the condition that we use in our lambda, with it we determine whether or not an element should remain in the resulting Stream.
 In the previous reading we made an approximation of the filter operation:

 ```bash
 public Stream<T> filter(Predicate<T> predicate) {